cynthiahuallanca/Tableau/[Level: Basic] Salary Analysis/ReadMe.md

-Badic techniques, perfect to start playing with this amazing tool!
+Basic techniques, perfect to start playing with this amazing tool!